ioccc-src/winner/2012/vik/README.md

 gives the benefit that all invocations of the function have the same parameters, `argv` and `argc`.
 This really helps readability, as a programmer doesn't need to remember several variable or function names.
-I also tried to reduce the number of keywords, and the program only has four for-loops followed by a single return statement.
+I also tried to reduce the number of keywords, and the program only has four `for` loops followed by a single `return` statement.
 There is a little bit of use of the ternary (`?:`) operator, but this is really there to keep the program as simple as possible.

 ### Portability

 The program is portable to most platforms that have [zlib](https://www.zlib.net) available.
-The only system dependency is that the program relies on writing binary data to stdout.
+The only system dependency is that the program relies on writing binary data to `stdout`.

 By default, Microsoft compilers adds carriage returns to new lines, and to compile the program on this platform, the following line can be added after